Land Surveying – what is it and why is it important?

 The land surveyor may also have to carry out a title re-establishment survey to determine the exact location of the property boundaries because sometimes the boundary is different to the existing fence lines.
 Of course, this survey is necessary if any of your proposed works are near the boundary.

 In areas close to waterways, or in flatter parts of land, the location and heights of drainage and sewer infrastructure is also vitally important.
-This information can often determines future dwelling floor levels or the ability of increased density developments to be serviced as existing infrastructure may not have capacity.
+This information can often determine future dwelling floor levels or the ability of increased density developments to be serviced as existing infrastructure may not have capacity.

 What happens to the land survey information?